antoniuswisnu/antoniuswisnu/README.md

 <br />

-I am an undergraduate Software Engineering Technology Student at Gadjah Mada University, I am a person who is interested in the field of technology 👀 and has aspirations of establishing a technology start-up company to international
+A recent graduate of Software Engineering Technology from Universitas Gadjah Mada.
+Focused and interested in software application development, website development, machine learning, and UI/UX Design.
+Accustomed to working in teams and independently, responsible, and diligent.
+Actively participates in internships, research, and technology competitions.
+Committed to continuous learning, adapting quickly to new technologies, and making real contributions through innovative digital solutions.

-- 💼 any freelance work? do reach, [email](antonius.kri2003@mail.ugm.ac.id) :)
+- 💼 any freelance work? do reach, [email](antoniuswisnu24@gmail.com) :)
 - 💬 ask me about anything, i am happy to help;

 **languages and tools:**